 One solution would be to transfer to an International SIPP (Self Invested Personal Pension) rather than a QROPS.
 International SIPPs will always avoid the OTC as they are physically based in the UK.
 The ‘international’ element is to an extent simply a marketing term.
 However, these products are generally offered by companies already in the global marketplace who understand the needs of international clients and advisers.
 An International SIPP can be invested and denominated in a currency which is more relevant to the plan-holder.
 For someone retired in an EU country, it would make sense to be invested and denominated in Euros.
 There would be no DTT issues and no additional taxation unless the Lifetime Allowance limit of £1m is about to be, or has already been exceeded.
 There are certain tax planning strategies that can help with such a scenario.

 As things currently stand, the UK will leave the EEA and the EU in March 2019.
 If this does indeed turn out to be the case, the question of whether the OTC will apply is unclear.
-One train of thought is that any charge made on someone resident in an EEA country would be against the spirit of the DTT.
+One train of thought is that any charge made on someone resident in an EEA country would be against the spirit of double tax treaties.
 It should be noted that the OTC is not called the Overseas Transfer Tax, which would imply that a DTT would automatically protect transfers.
 The use of the word ‘charge’ would therefore appear to be deliberate.
 The wording used by HMRC to define the EEA exemption is as follows: “the member is resident in a country within the European Economic Area (EEA) and the QROPS is established in a country within the EEA.”
 This implies that the OTC will never be levied on those who live or retire in an EEA country and transfer to a QROPS.
 As a result, QROPS should still be a viable option for EU/EEA transfers; the wording does not imply that this exemption would be lost if the UK leaves the EEA.

 Further afield, the situation relating to UK pension transfers for people living or retiring in the US can also be potentially complicated in that there are effectively 2 tax regimes, both Federal and State.
 For example, the DTT between the UK and the US states that pension rights should be treated the same way for individuals transferring between both countries.
 Such an interpretation is derived from a Federal perspective.
 However, individual States often have their own tax rules.
 These may stipulate that tax be paid on the 25% tax free pension commencement lump sum offered by UK schemes.